jiantongliu/jiantongliu.github.io/_pages/academic.md

 Directed Reading Program Mentee (Winter 2022 - Present)
 ------
 I participated in the program to study advanced topics in mathematics under the supervision of [Ben Spitz](https://www.math.ucla.edu/~benspitz/), a PhD student at UCLA.
-I also participated in the program colloquium and talked about what I learned from the topic.
+I also participated in the program colloquiums and talked about what I learned from the topics.

 * Winter 2022 Topic: Enriched Category Theory, reading [_Basic Concepts of Enriched Category Theory_](http://www.tac.mta.ca/tac/reprints/articles/10/tr10.pdf) by [Max Kelly](https://en.wikipedia.org/wiki/Max_Kelly).